tianyimasf/ai/_pages/about.md

 permalink: /about/
 ---

-I'm Alex(Tianyi), a master student at CU Boulder studying applied math.
-I have 5 years of AI research experience at two great US universities, my alma mater University of Rochester, and my current school CU Boulder.
-I have 1.5 years of software engineer/ML experience at Scale AI, a Forbes Top 50 AI startup with 600 employees and 600M+ funding.
+I'm Tianyi(you can call me Alex.)
+I'm going to be a master student at CU Boulder studying applied math this fall.
+I have a few years of natural language processing and combinatorics research experience.
+I've worked a year as a software engineer at a startip at the bay area after graduating from uni.

+I'm passionate about research in the areas of natural language processing and social computing, as well as climate tech.
+I'm just starting my climate journey and am a Climatebase fellow at Climatebase Fellowship Q1 2024.
+I also like writing personal and technical blogs about my thoughts and projects.

-I like learning about recent AI developments, working on projects valuable to others, and writing about the technologies I work with.
-I spend my free time with my partner and friends playing video games.
+I like listening to musics and messing with makeups and different fashion choices.
+Lastly, I spend my free time with my partner and friends playing video games.

 Hope you find something interesting here.